Dray1950/dray1950/README.md

 ## Hi there 👋
 I'm a Roblox Studio Scripter

-• 🎓 Student: Currently Larning Notepad++ scripting
+• 🎓 Student: Currently Larning Notepad++ scripting & Roblox Scripting

 • 🛠 Projects: Worked on a AFK System In Roblox Studio, Worked on a Chat Tag System